Take a sneak peek at the new NIST.gov and let us know what you think!

 (Please note: some content may not be complete on the beta site.).

 Internet of Things (IoT) and Cyber-Physical Systems (CPS) involve connecting smart devices and systems—in diverse sectors such as transportation, energy, manufacturing, and healthcare—in fundamentally new ways.
 These technologies will enable cities and communities to improve services, promote economic growth, and enhance the quality of life.
 With 54 percent of the world's population now living in cities, the development of "smart cities" and "smart communities" is becoming a major focus around the globe.

-Because many smart community development efforts are isolated, customized projects, NIST is launching the Global City Teams Challenge to encourage collaboration and the development of standards so that communities can benefit from the experience of others to improve efficiency and lower costs.
+Because many of today's smart city/community development efforts are isolated and customized projects, NIST launched the Global City Teams Challenge (GCTC) to encourage collaboration and the development of standards.
+The Global City Teams Challenge's long-term goal is "to establish and demonstrate replicable, scalable, and sustainable models for incubation and deployment of interoperable, standard-based IoT solutions and demonstrate their measurable benefits in Smart Communities/Cities."
+To put it simply, this program will help communities benefit from the experience of others to improve efficiency and lower costs.